Are We Really Making Much Progress in Text Classification? A Comparative Review: BoW-based Methods

-Classical machine learning methods that operate on a BoW-based input are extensively discussed in surveys~\citep{DBLP:journals/information/KowsariMHMBB19,DBLP:journals/air/Kadhim19} and other comparison studies~\citep{DBLP:conf/kcap/GalkeMSBS17}.
-The results show that the best-performing classical models are Support Vector Machines (SVM) and logistic regression.
-Especially the strong performance of logistic regression is astonishing as, \eg shown by \citep{DBLP:conf/esann/QaraeiKB20} a simple linear classifier with bag-of-words works better than two specialized deep models for extreme (\ie many classes) multi-label classification.
-Also, \citet{DBLP:conf/wsdm/RageshSIBL21} have shown that logistic regression outperforms the advanced graph-based TextGCN method. \citet{DBLP:conf/kcap/GalkeMSBS17} have found an MLP on a bag-of-words outperforming both SVM and logistic regression on four extreme multi-label text classification datasets. \citet{DBLP:conf/acl/IyyerMBD15} proposed Deep Averaging Networks (DAN), a combination of word embeddings and deep feedforward networks.
-DAN is an MLP with one to six hidden layers, non-linear activation, dropout, and AdaGrad as an optimization method.
-The results suggest that pre-trained embeddings such as GloVe~\citep{DBLP:conf/emnlp/PenningtonSM14} would be preferable over randomly initialized neural bag-of-words~\citep{DBLP:conf/acl/KalchbrennerGB14}.
-In fastText~\citep{DBLP:journals/tacl/BojanowskiGJM17,DBLP:conf/eacl/GraveMJB17}, a linear layer is used on top of pre-trained embeddings for classification.
-Furthermore, \citet{DBLP:conf/acl/HenaoLCSSWWMZ18} explore different pooling variants for the input word embeddings and find that Simple Word Embedding Models (SWEM) can rival approaches based on recurrent (RNN) and convolutional neural networks (CNN).
-We consider fastText, SWEM, and a DAN-like deeper MLP in our comparison.
+Classical machine learning methods that operate on a BoW-based input are extensively discussed in surveys and comparison studies~\cite{ DBLP:conf/wsdm/RageshSIBL21, DBLP:journals/information/KowsariMHMBB19, DBLP:journals/air/Kadhim19, DBLP:conf/kcap/GalkeMSBS17}.
+These studies show that the best-performing classical models are Support Vector Machines (SVM) and logistic regression (LR).
+Especially, the strong performance of logistic regression is astonishing.
+For instance, Ragesh~\etal\cite{DBLP:conf/wsdm/RageshSIBL21} have shown that logistic regression outperforms the advanced graph-based TextGCN~\cite{DBLP:conf/aaai/YaoM019} method.